The early days : luxurious racing yacht

 Above : The Pusey & Jones Corp. shipyard in 1887.
 It is bordered by the Christina River.
 Originally, Joshua Pusey and John Jones founded a plant and provided general machinery works, that later incorporated a boiler shop and a foundry, but also a papermaking department.
 During ww2, they mostly built cargo ships for the U.S Maritime Commission, and after the war, they shifted all their activities to paper making, before closing in 1959.

 The steam yacht that would become the Sachem was ordered in 1901 under the name of Celt by the famous businessman John Rogers Maxwell from Manhattan.
-He was one of the wealthy figures of the late XIXth century.
+He was one of the wealthy figures of the late XIXth century, earning huge amounts of money, as there was no taxes on property and earnings then.

 Right : Rare portrait of John Rogers Maxwell Sr., born November 20, 1846.